Community healing circle following a gas explosion in a residential area

 A gas explosion occurred on a residential street in an urban area in Ireland.
 When this incident occurred, a local member of An Garda Síochána requested from their superior the permission to explore whether a restorative approach to community healing was possible.
 The Garda member had considerable training in restorative practice and had previously facilitated many restorative conferences relating to a range of more- and less-serious offences.
 They envisaged that a circle process would enable those in the community who were affected to express their feelings, have these validated, and play a part in deciding how to repair the harm and make things right.

-They were given permission to do this piece of work, without the perpetrator being present.
+They were given permission to do this piece of work, without those responsible being present.
 They first met with the Community Garda for the area where this occurred.
 The two Gardaí then met with some ‘key people’ whom they knew on the street to talk about the possibility of a restorative meeting with any residents who would like to attend.
 They initially spoke with one woman who organised for them to speak with another three women who lived on the road.
 They put together a small leaflet outlining what would take place should anyone wish to attend.
 The important thing at this stage was that there was a relationship already in existence with key people on this road.
 The facilitating Garda built on the relationship that the Community Garda already had, and built trust with local citizens.
 Once they were happy that the four local women understood what would happen in the restorative meeting, the women spoke to others on the road about the prospect of such a meeting.
 This was crucial to getting much wider buy-in from local people, as the offer to participate was coming from individuals who they knew and trusted.

 A time, date and location for the meeting were agreed, although the facilitator could not be sure exactly how many people would attend.
 The Gardaí booked a conference room in a hotel close by and set the room up so that the chairs were in a circle.
 Some participants were given assigned seats, namely two local Garda Inspectors, the Community Garda and a representative from the gas company.
 The facilitating Garda also knew where the community members whom they had already met were to sit.
 This was important because, in a circle process, the right to speak goes around the room sequentially.
 As such, assigning seats to certain people in a specific order was a key part of managing the dynamic and conversation among the group.